danwagnerco/vba-style-guide/README.md

   intValue = 50000 '<~ overflow error
   ```

-  Under the covers, your CPU converts `Integer`-type variables into `Long`-type variables, does the math then converts the resulting `Long` back to an `Integer`.
-Avoid the debugging headache and default all integers to `Long`.
+  Under the covers, `Integer`-type variables are converted into `Long`-type variables, the math is executed, then the `Long` is converted back to an `Integer`.
+Avoid the debugging headache and `Dim` all integers as `Long`-type.

 * Name **local** variables in `CamelCase`.
 (Keep acronyms like HTTP, RFC and XML uppercase.)